zhiming99/rpc-frmwrk/README.md

 4. A tree-like hierarchical persistant registry.

 ---
+[`Sat Jul 23 2022 07:56:59 PM Beijing`]
+1. took two days to block some of the security holes in authentication mode.
+The request flow control must also be enabled at the same time.

 [`Wed Jul 20 2022 09:34:11 PM Beijing`]
 1. Made build for raspberry pi work.
 2. Continued fixing bugs in `rpcfs`, and fixed some regression bugs.